-7.2.3.1 The qualification record should identify the basis of the analyst's qualification, and those methods for which the analyst is qualified.
+7.2.3.1 The qualification record should consist of at least a single-page form on which the basis of an analyst's qualification is stated, along with those methods for which that analyst is qualified to perform.
 Management should verify qualification before assigning work.